[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

-This work involves assisting the administration of the Syracuse Housing Authority in providing services to tenants and in handling the more serious or difficult tenant problems.
-Under the direct supervision of an administrative superior, an employee in this class performs a variety of administrative and tenant relations activities of a responsible nature, such as unresolved problems from the tenant services' units, police or security problems, lease violations, evictions, notices to staff from the administration and related matters.
+This work involves assisting the administration of the Syracuse Housing Authority in providing services to tenants and resolving the more serious or difficult tenant lease violations and other needs for supportive services.
+Under the direct supervision of an administrative superior, an employee in this class performs a variety of administrative, tenant problem resolution and tenant relations activities of a responsible nature.
+Works with tenants and staff to resolve tenant lease violations, to prevent or carry out tenant evictions, and other tenant related matters.

-This position is distinguished from Tenant Services Organizer by the higher level of responsibility, administrative duties and the wider scope of responsibility.
+This position is distinguished from Tenant Services Organizer by administrative duties and the higher level and wider scope of responsibility.

-Work is assigned and reviewed by an administrative superior through review of written work and frequent meetings with supervisor.
-An employee in this class is expected to perform assigned tasks with independence and good judgment, consulting supervisor for guidance' in unusual or serious matters.
-Supervision may be exercised over work rent agreement employees.
+Work is assigned and reviewed by an administrative superior through review of written work, review of case records and frequent meetings with supervisor.
+An employee in this class is expected to perform assigned tasks with independence and good judgment, consulting supervisor for guidance in unusual or serious matters.
+Supervision may be exercised over other staff assigned to resident retention work duties.
 Certain assignments made to employees in this class will require reasonable access to transportation to meet field work requirements made in the ordinary course of business in a timely and efficient manner.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

-Refers complaints to appropriate person, Housing Authority department or outside agency and follows up on referral to insure resolution of complaint.
+Refers complaints to appropriate person, Housing Authority department or outside agency and follows up on referral to insure resolution of referral.

 Evaluates cases involving tenant lease violations and determines appropriate steps to be taken, such as warning notice, meeting with tenant, or possible eviction letter.